godotengine/godot-docs/classes/class_vehiclewheel3d.rst

 - |void| **set_suspension_stiffness**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_suspension_stiffness**\ (\ )

-This value defines the stiffness of the suspension.
+The stiffness of the suspension, measured in Newtons per millimeter (N/mm), or megagrams per second squared (Mg/s²).
 Use a value lower than 50 for an off-road car, a value between 50 and 100 for a race car and try something around 200 for something like a Formula 1 car.

 .. rst-class:: classref-item-separator